salcedoe/MtMdocs/docs/matlabBasics/PlottingComponents.md

 [img-handle-fields]:images/handle-fields-popup.png

+## Adding Stuff to figures

+As previously discussed, figures are blank windows onto which you can add stuff.
+This stuff is added as a layer onto the figure.
+For example, you can add a blank axes to a blank figure.
+And then a line plot to the axes.
+The figure, the axes, and the line plot are all considered different graphic objects added to different layers of the figure.
+This layering systme is also known as the Parent-Child relationship between objects.

+### Parents and Children

+The Parent-child relationship describes the layering system in MATLAB.
+Children are added to parents.
+So, all graphic objects, including figures, have a parent-child relationship.
+For example, any new graphic object added to a figure is known as a child to that figure.

+Inversely, a figure is the parent to any and all graphic objects added to it.
+Think of children as layers added to the parent.
+The following organizational chart illustrates this relationship:

+![][img_obj_chart]{width=125px}

+[img_obj_chart]:images/figure-parent-child.png

+>Parent-Child Relationships.
+In this diagram, every object (represented here as a rectangle) is a child of the object above it.
+And inversely, every object is the parent to the object below it.

 ## Axes

 Axes serve as placeholders for plots.
-Remember, an axes cannot stand alone.
+Axes cannot stand alone.
 They have to be added to figures.
 As such, axes are known as "children" of figures.

 You can add an empty axes to a figure by simply calling the **`axes`** function after calling the **figure** function, as follows: